Eschatologue/CM_wiki/docs/equipment/adventuring-gear/item.md

 ### Barrel

-Adventuring gear, 20 sp, XXL.
+Adventuring gear, 20 sp, XXL-

 A Barrel holds up to 40 gallons of liquid or up to 4 cubic feet of dry goods.